 The Ministry of Defence focuses on issues related to defence policy, national defence design and planning, the structure of the Armed Forces, crisis management and the evaluation of intelligence material.
-In addition, relations with international organisations,
+In addition, relations with international organisations, personnel training and welfare, infrastructure and armaments, conscript recruitment policy, information technology and meteorology, as well as the social contribution of the Armed Forces, constitute major areas of MoD activity.

-The General Secretariat for Economic Planning and Defence Investments is a separate body of the MOD, which supports the Minister in the areas of economic planning and budgeting, the implementation of armaments programs and expenditures, military compensatory benefits, the development of domestic defence industry and technology, and the optimal utilisation of the real estate portfolio of the National Defence Fund.
+The General Secretariat for Economic Planning and Defence Investments is a separate body of the MoD, which supports the Minister in the areas of economic planning and budgeting, the implementation of armaments programs and expenditures, military compensatory benefits, the development of domestic defence industry and technology, and the optimal utilisation of the real estate portfolio of the National Defence Fund.

-2.5.
-Partners
+1.5 Partners

-2.5.1.
-CS
+1.5.1 CS